kblok/kblok.github.io/_posts/2020-06-19-playwright-sharp-firefox-010.md

 As [I mentioned when we launched Playwrightsharp.Chromium](https://www.hardkoded.com/blog/playwright-sharp-monthly-jun-2020), If you start using PlaywrightSharp now, the API is going to change, guaranteed, but you will jump into a project that will have way more support and new features.

-PuppeteerSharp doesn't support Fireofox yet.
-So I believe PlaywrightSharp.Firefox, even in its 0.10 version is the best library to automate Firefox in .NET.
+PuppeteerSharp doesn't support Firefox yet.
+So I believe PlaywrightSharp.Firefox, even in its 0.10 version, is the best library to automate Firefox in .NET.

 # Final words